Past Research Staff and PhD Students

 Dr Jasmin Martino

 Jasmin completed a BSc Hons and a PhD in the Gillanders Aquatic Ecology Lab.
 Her PhD research reconstructed the growth and physiological histories of an iconic Australian fish species, snapper (Sparidae).
-She is now a Postdoctoral Researcher at University of South Australia working with Dr Zoe Doubleday.
+She worked as a Postdoctoral Researcher at University of South Australia before commencing a position at ANSTO in Sydney.

 Aoife completed a Masters of Philosophy (Chemistry) uncovering the role of biomineralisation in otolith trace element uptake by microstructural and micro chemical analysis.
-Aoife is now travelling.
+Aoife is now working at Adelaide Microscopy.